 Look for job vacancies at:

+You can also check the local and national press.
 Non-specialist recruitment agencies rarely handle vacancies.

-Some jobs are secured through speculative applications, and both the BA and the Antiquarian Booksellers Association (ABA) publish directories of members.
+Some jobs are secured through speculative applications, and both the BA and the Antiquarian Booksellers' Association (ABA) publish directories of members.

 All posts are likely to involve structured training in the form of an induction, covering an introduction to the business and basic bookselling techniques.
 Further training opportunities vary depending on the size and nature of the organisation but may include: